Apstra/ravello-ansible/docs/ravello_application_create.rst

 you need to provide the mapping for each interface of each VM in the variable ``ravello_topology``.

 For each VM:
-- The name need to match the name defined in the inventory
+- The name need to match the name defined in the ansible inventory
 - The interface mapping needs to be define in order as a list starting from the first interface.

 For each interface, you need to provide a dict to indicate where the interface should be connected.